puneetchopra2022/Terraform/README.md

  https://developer.hashicorp.com/terraform/tutorials/azure-get-started/azure-change   & https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-change

 **Terraform import** - import resources which are manually created #terraform import resourcetype.name <instanceiddetails or name>

+**terraform refresh - if someone manual made an change in outside terraform & want to update statefile to include that changes**

+**terraform state rm <resource_type>.<resource_name>    If you want to remove a resource from the Terraform state without deleting the actual resource**

 **Terraform Modules**
 The Root Module